rezazamani2329/AIML--UC-Berkeley--What-drives-the-price-of-a-car/Read me-what drivers the price of a used car.md

 ##  Second : How factor affecting used car price
-#### 1- Age:
-as age goes up, the price of used car goes down. age is an important factor as correlation between price and age is -30%
+ 1- Age: as age goes up, the price of used car goes down. age is an important factor as correlation between price and age is -30%

-#### 2- Odometer:
-as Odometer goes up, the price of used car goes down too.
+ 2- Odometer:as Odometer goes up, the price of used car goes down too.
 Odometer is also an important factor and its correlation with price is also  aorund -30%

-#### 3- Manufacturer:
-3-1- Best companeis (used car for sale): Toyota, Honda, Tesla, and Ford 3-2- Worst companies (used carfor slae): Buick and Cheverolet.
+ 3- Manufacturer:3-1- Best companeis (used car for sale): Toyota, Honda, Tesla, and Ford 3-2- Worst companies (used carfor slae): Buick and Cheverolet.

-#### 4- Transmissin:
-manual transmission has negative effect on pirce, then it would be hard to be sold.
+ 4- Transmissin: manual transmission has negative effect on pirce, then it would be hard to be sold.

-#### 5- Condition:
-used cars with: good condition or like new condition have the highest level to be sold.
+ 5- Condition: used cars with: good condition or like new condition have the highest level to be sold.

-#### 6- Cylinders:
-4, 6, and 8 Cylinders cars have better chance to be sold.
+ 6- Cylinders: 4, 6, and 8 Cylinders cars have better chance to be sold.

-#### 7- Feul:
-fuel gas has negative effect on price, and cars with fuel gas are hard to sell.
+ 7- Feul: fuel gas has negative effect on price, and cars with fuel gas are hard to sell.

-#### 8- Color:
-red and green cars are hard to sell and have negative effect on price.
+ 8- Color: red and green cars are hard to sell and have negative effect on price.

-#### 9- Drive:
-drive_fwd is hard to sell, while drive_rwd has good condition for sell.
+ 9- Drive: drive_fwd is hard to sell, while drive_rwd has good condition for sell.

 ## Third : 11 clear suggestions (for buying and seeling used cars)